 The Developer should have prepared a preliminary Shallow Utilities Plan as part of the servicing study where the tentative alignments for each utility are schematically shown.
+Four-party trenching is The City of Cold Lake's preferred option, and is indicated on the standard road cross sections in Section 13.
 It is important that this plan be submitted to all shallow utility companies as early as possible in the design process so that the respective utilities can conduct their designs and schedule construction.
 Some utility companies schedule their work a year in advance and any change by the developer affects the shallow utility companies and can cause significant delays in the installation of the utilities.